Road Tour's

 Major Issues: Driver Pay, Customer Service, Problem Resolution

 Note: The way Uber treats it's drivers is not only shocking, but disturbing.
 In the past drivers were able to call Uber Support for issues, but are now forced into chat/text communications.
 Shows how much they care, right?
 Driver pay has been steadily dropping.
 Drivers often have to work an hour or more just to pay for the gas they put into their car.
 Some drivers report making less than 55% of the fare, making it difficult for them to maintain good income and maintain their vehicles.
 Some Uber trips are having drivers make little to no profit, yet Uber uses acceptance rate as a metric when drivers decline poorly paid trips.
 Uber has no shame or situational awareness... or could be doing it on purpose.
 Downright evil if you ask us either way.
+A true corporate villian.

 Wendy's